tencentyun/intlcloud-documents/product/计算/无服务器云函数/购买指南/计费方式_intl.md

 Fee for calls = (Total number of calls - Free call quota) X Call unit price

-SCF is deemed called every time it is triggered to run.
+SCF counts a call each time it starts executing in response to a client request.
 The calls are aggregated on a monthly basis and charged by a granularity of **1 million calls**.

 ### Call unit price